Max Liebman Presents

-Max Liebman Presents, aka Max Liebman Spectaculars, is an American television musical variety series, presented monthly in a 90-minute format on NBC, beginning September 12, 1954, and ending on June 6, 1956.
+Max Liebman Presents, Max Liebman Spectaculars, is an American television musical variety series, presented monthly in a 90-minute format on NBC, beginning September 12, 1954, and ending on June 6, 1956.
 Throughout the show's run, episodes were broadcast on Saturdays beginning at 9 p.m.
 Eastern Time.
 In the second season, the same title was also used for a show with a different format on Sundays beginning at 7:30 p.m.
 ET.

 Overview

 Saturday episodes consisted mainly of musical comedies, the first of which was Satins and Spurs.
 They included Babes in Toyland, Best Foot Forward, Lady in the Dark, and The Merry Widow.
 Featured performers included John Conte, Robert Cummings, Dennis Day, Dave Garroway, Edward Everett Horton, Ann Jeffreys, Jack E. Leonard, and Marilyn Maxwell.

 Episodes on Sundays were musical revues.
 Bambi Linn and Rod Alexander formed a dance team that appeared regularly, and Charles Sanford's orchestra often provided music.
 Among the guest stars were Judy Holliday, Steve Allen, Frank Sinatra, Marcel Marceau, Tony Randall, Ann Sothern and Maurice Chevalier.

 Pat Weaver, who was president of NBC then, considered "a string of high-profile ninety-minute spectaculars" as a way "to court the light viewer" of television.
 However, productions that cost $500,000 (Lady in the Dark) and $300,000 (Satins and Spurs) "were trounced in the ratings by much cheaper programming".